bbssppllvv/apple-docs-mcp-server/README.md

 # Apple Docs MCP Server

-Semantic search server for Apple developer documentation with MCP protocol support.
+Semantic search through Apple's complete developer documentation for your AI coding assistant.

-## What this provides
+## What this does

-This server gives your AI coding assistant access to Apple's complete developer documentation through semantic search.
-Instead of browsing developer.apple.com or searching through WWDC transcripts manually, your AI can query the documentation directly and provide accurate, sourced answers.
+This MCP server connects your AI assistant (like Cursor) to Apple's entire developer documentation library.
+Instead of manually searching developer.apple.com or digging through WWDC videos, your AI can search through all of Apple's docs and give you precise answers with source links.

-**Coverage**: Complete Apple developer documentation including:
+**What's included**: The most complete collection of Apple developer documentation available:
-- All current iOS, macOS, watchOS, tvOS, and visionOS documentation
+- All iOS, macOS, watchOS, tvOS, and visionOS documentation
 - WWDC session transcripts (2019-2024)
-- API references for all frameworks
+- Complete API references for all frameworks
 - Code examples and implementation guides
-- Latest APIs including iOS 18 and macOS Sequoia features
+- Latest APIs including iOS 18 and macOS Sequoia

-**Search type**: Semantic/vector search using OpenAI embeddings.
-This means you can search by concept and context, not just keywords.
-Ask about "memory management in SwiftUI" and it will find relevant documents even if they don't contain those exact words.
+**How it searches**: Uses semantic/vector search with OpenAI embeddings.
+This means you can ask conceptual questions like "memory management in SwiftUI" and it will find relevant docs even if they don't contain those exact words.

-**Database size**: 16,253+ documents with full content, regularly updated.
+**Database**: 16,253+ documents with full content - this is the most comprehensive Apple docs collection you can get.

 ## Installation